jamesmarlowe/lua-resty-hmac/README.md

 local ok, err = hm:check_signature("sha1", args, nil, "bo1h3498v3")
 ```

-In case of success, returns true.
-In case of errors, returns false with a string describing the error.
+In case of success, returns `true`.
+In case of errors, returns `false` with a string describing the error.

 [Back to TOC](#table-of-contents)